haz/IPPC2023/infrastructure.md

 There is no need in pyRDDLGym to specify the values of all the existing action in the RDDL domain description, only thus the agent wishes to assign non-default values, the infrastructure will construct the full action vector as necessery with the default action values according to the RDDL description.

 Note: enum types are not supported by pyRDDLGym at this stage.

+### Constants
+RDDL allows for the constants of the problem instead of being hardcoded, to be specified and in the non-fluent block of the instance.
+Meaning every instance can have different constants, e.g., different bounds on action, different static object location, etc.

+While these constants are not available through the state of the problem, it is possible to access them through gym (or directly through the RDDL description) with a dedicated API: `env.non_fluents`.
+The non_fluents property returns a python dictionary where the keys are the grounded non-fluents and the values are the appropriate values.

 ### Visualization